renaissance-publishing/renaissance/content/chapters/17-races.md

   - Optional Background: Military Family

       - You hail from one of the many Gnollish military families.
-      - \+10 ranks in Fray
+      - 10 ranks in Fray
-      - \+10 ranks in two other Combat skills
+      - 10 ranks in two other Combat skills
       - the Soldier class

   - Optional Background: Caravan Guard

       - Continuing a way of life that stretches back more than 700 years, you travel with Halfling trade-caravans, serving as a guard, a bouncer, a hand and a diplomat.
+      - 10 ranks in Intimidate
+      - 10 ranks in Perception
+      - 10 ranks in Persuasion
-      - \+10 ranks in Intimidate, Perception, Persuasion and Survival
+      - 10 ranks in Survival

 ### <span id="anchor-100"></span>Human